jschreuder/SpotDesk/CONTRIBUTING.rst

   immutable.
 Modifications should always cause a new instance to be created for the modified value.
 * Anything stored in a database SHOULD be encapsulated Entity class.
+* MUST use single quotes for all strings, except for SQL queries which MUST use double quotes.
 * Working with a database MUST be encapsulated in a Repository class.
 * All database structure modifications must be done in Phinx migrations.
 * When returning multiple objects they MUST be in a collection class to allow